Child Safe Child Friendly Framework

 GGA together with the State Girl Guide Organisations (SGGOs) recognise that the long-standing reputation and effectiveness of Girl Guiding in Australia (GGiA) is dependent on the behaviours and attitudes of the people who make up the Girl Guiding movement in Australia.

 GGA acknowledges the significant role culture plays in keeping children and young people safe.
 Guiding worldwide focuses on giving girls and young women a voice and an opportunity to build lifelong friendships and networks.
 These two core elements alone encourage those in Guiding to speak up for themselves and others, an essential part of creating a child safe culture.
+Girl Guides Australia has a zero tolerance of child harm, abuse and neglect.

 The National Principles for Child Safe Organisations are embedded within GGA and its Member State Girl Guide Organisations (SGGOs) with the following structure.